To help maintain positive experiences when businesses use third parties to manage their Business Profile on Google, we have third-party policies.

-A "Third party (3P)" is an authorized agency that manages business information on Google My Business for a business they don’t own.
-Examples include: a digital marketing agency; a third party SEO/SEM company; an online ordering, scheduling, or booking provider; an affiliate network provider.
-For individual representatives (such as family members or friends), see these guidelines.
+A "Third party (3P)" is an authorized agency that manages business information on a Business Profile for a business they don’t own.
+Examples include:

 "End customers" / "clients" are businesses who enter into a contractual agreement with a third party to manage their business information on Google My Business.

-End customers have the right to expect third parties to act in a fair, honest and transparent manner and in accordance with Google My Business policies.
+End customers have the right to expect third parties to act in a fair, honest, and transparent manner and in accordance with Business Profile policies.
 To this end, you must adhere to the following policies.
-Failure to adhere to these policies may result in a suspension for the listing and/or account.
+Failure to adhere to these policies may result in a suspension for the profile and/or account.

-- Ensure that the end customer understands what Google My Business is and where Google My Business data is used.
+- Ensure that the end customer understands what Google Business Profile is and where their Business Profile data is used.

-- Inform the end customer about how you will manage the Google My Business listing.
-See Transparency requirements for more details.
+- Inform the end customer about how you’ll manage their Business Profile.
+Go to Transparency requirements for more details.

-Once the account is set up, we encourage you to transfer ownership of the listings to your client.
+After the account is set up, we encourage you to transfer ownership of the profile to your client.

-For businesses to fully realize the benefits of being found on Google, they need to have the right information to make informed decisions.
+For businesses to fully realize the benefits of being found on Google, they must have the right information to make informed decisions.
 Therefore, we require all third parties and/or authorized representatives to be transparent with information that affects these decisions.
-In addition to meeting the requirements outlined below, third parties must make reasonable efforts to provide end customer with other relevant information when requested.
+In addition to meeting the requirements outlined below, third parties must make reasonable efforts to provide end customers with other relevant information when requested.

-Third parties and authorized representatives are responsible for proactively informing businesses about their ownership and management options.
-Businesses have the right to determine whether a partner should have Co-Owner, Manager, or no access at all.
+Third parties and authorized representatives should proactively inform businesses about their ownership and management options.
+Businesses have the right to determine whether a partner should have a Co-Owner, Manager, or no access at all.
 Third parties must honor ownership requests from business owners within 3-7 days of the ownership request.

-Your end customer must be given a quick and easy way to stop using your service to manage their Google My Business account(s).
-Within seven (7) business days of receiving notice from an end customer, you must provide that client the ability to disassociate their Google My Business account from your services and regain exclusive control of their Google My Business account(s).
-If you had permission to manage or otherwise change the end customer’s account, you must also relinquish and remove those permissions accordingly.
-Learn more about transferring ownership
+Your end customer must be given a quick and easy way to discontinue your service.
+Within 7 business days of notice from an end customer, you must provide that client the ability to disassociate the Google Account used to manage their Business Profile from your services and regain exclusive control of it.
+If you have permission to manage or otherwise change the end customer’s account, you must also relinquish and remove those permissions accordingly.
+Learn more about transfer of ownership.

-Third parties often charge a management fee for the valuable services they provide, and end customers should know if they are going to be charged these fees.
-If you charge a management fee, you must let end customers know that Google My Business is a free service.
-At a minimum, you must inform new customers in writing before you begin managing their listing and disclose the existence of this fee on customer invoices.
-Avoid changing your fees suddenly or dramatically.
+Third parties often charge a management fee for the valuable services they provide, and end customers should know if they’ll be charged these fees.
+If you charge a management fee, you must let end customers know that Business Profile is a free service.
+At a minimum, you must inform new customers in writing before you manage their profile and disclose the existence of this fee on customer invoices.
+Avoid sudden or dramatic changes in your fees.

 Have a link to the disclosure notice in a clearly discoverable location on your website.
 Examples of acceptable locations include the footer of your homepage, your reporting dashboard, and the products or services section of your site.
-In addition, when you begin managing a new business or renew your relationship with an existing one, let your customers know about the presence of the disclosure notice on your website by either emailing them a soft copy or mailing them a printed copy.
+In addition, when you manage a new business or renew your relationship with an existing one, let your customers know about the presence of the disclosure notice on your website by either email or mail.